Pre-tax Deductions & Post-tax Deductions: An Ultimate Guide

 Employees’ 401(k) contributions are pre-tax, reducing their taxable income.
 However, if your company offers a Roth version and employees contribute, this is not a pre-tax deduction—Roth retirement contributions are post-tax.
 Many employers match 401(k) contributions up to a certain amount.
 These contributions don’t qualify as a pre-tax deduction for the employee, but your business can write off the contributions on your business taxes.

 401(k) contributions get tricky because, even though they’re pre-tax for your employees, the amount still counts toward you and your employees’ FICA taxes.
-Also, the annual contribution amount is limited to $20,500 per year.
+Also, the annual contribution amount is limited to $23,000 for contributions made in 2024.
 Except for self-employed individuals, employees cannot contribute more than this amount, limiting the amount of tax liability reduction they can achieve each year.

 Especially in large metropolitan areas, commuter benefits are a great benefit that employers can offer to their employees.
 An added bonus is that they’re a pre-tax deduction.
 However, there’s currently no tax benefit to employers, except if you offer bicycle commuting benefits.

-Regular commuting is not tax deductible.
+Regular commuting is not a tax deductible fringe benefit.
 However, these commuter benefits may qualify as pre-tax for your employees:

 - A public transportation pass